wibsonorg/wibson-core/CONTRIBUTING.md

 We really appreciate and value contributions to Wibson.
 Please review the items listed below to make sure that your contributions are merged as soon as possible.

 ## Reporting Security Vulnerabilities
-If you think that you have found a security issue in Wibson, please **DO NOT** use post it as a Github issue and don't publish it publicly.
+If you think that you have found a security issue in Wibson, please **DO NOT** post it as a Github issue and don't publish it publicly.
 Instead, all security issues must be sent to developers@wibson.org.
 Although we are working on setting up a bug bounty program to improve this, we appreciate your discretion and will give the corresponding credit to the reporter(s).

 ## Common Contribution Process